ESL Debate Topic: Precision Agriculture

 The debate on Precision Agriculture can be structured in a way that allows participants to present their arguments and engage in a constructive discussion.
 The format typically includes an opening statement, presenting arguments, and closing statements to ensure a well-rounded conversation.

-See also ESL Debate Topic: Racial Discrimination
+See also ESL Debate Topic: Ocean Conservation

 Roles